-Western Michigan University is proud to announce the 10th annual Midwest Historical Archaeology Conference on September 26 & 27, 2014.
+Western Michigan University is proud to announce the 10th annual Midwest Historical Archaeology Conference.
 The two-day conference organized by the Fort St. Joseph Archaeological Project, a partnership between WMU and the City of Niles, MI, will focus on the managing of archaeological resources as well as the future of the Fort St. Joseph Archaeological Project.

 As community archaeology has expanded over the past decade to involve various stakeholders who have a vested interest in the material remains of the past, it has become incumbent on archaeologists, historic preservationists, economic development experts, planners, educators and community members to think about ways to manage archaeological resources in the interests of broad and varied constituencies.
 There is a global challenge to the “authorized heritage discourse” as communities and non-professionals are becoming increasingly involved in deciding which sites matter and to whom, which sites to preserve, and why and how.